sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 #### 1.1.2 Implementation
 - Build monitoring and alerting capabilities for data pipelines
-- Verify and enhance webhook receiver infrastructure
+- Verify and enhance ingestion receiver infrastructure
 - Create transformation templates for field mapping and validation
 - Build error handling and dead-letter queue patterns
 - Configure simple monitoring dashboards and alerts for operations team